fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 This change should be backwards compatible.

-* Uses of `let!` without `and!` should still desugar to use `Bind`.
-See [the discussion of `let! ... return ...`](#singlelet) computation expressions for more details.

-* Existing computation expression builders with an `Apply` method should not change in behaviour, since usages of the builder would still need to add the new `let! ... and! ...` syntax to activate it.
+Existing computation expression builders with an `Apply` method should not change in behaviour, since usages of the builder would still need to add the new `let! ... and! ...` syntax to activate it.
+In particular, in the case of `let! ... return ...`, we will continue to only pick bind, [as mentioned earlier](#singlelet).

 ## What happens when previous versions of the F# compiler encounter this design addition as source code?